11 Ways to Simplify Goals So You Actually Achieve Them

 3. Who encouraged me and supported me this past year?

 4. Rate on a scale of 1-10 (1 being the worst, 10 being the best) these areas of my life: health, friendships, family, finances, spiritual life, career, recreation, spouse or partner.
-From this list circle the top three areas with lowest scores (Get the Life Balance Worksheet here for a visual exercise).
+From this list circle the top three areas with lowest scores.

 5. If given a totally free day of responsibility, what would I do just for me?